Do I Need Building Consent for a Garden Shed?

 Looking for the perfect garden shed to complete your outdoor space?

-At Riverlea Duratuf we have a range of high-quality steel or wood sheds for every situation.
-From small steel sheds designed for your garden tools, through to gold-standard cedar sheds that are built to last a lifetime.
+At Duratuf we have a range of high-quality steel or wood sheds for every situation.
+From small steel sheds designed for your garden tools, through to gold-standard cedar sheds that look great and are built to last.
 Browse our range of sheds online today, or contact us for help finding the best sheds NZ offers.